 I have seen many cases where people just come to the hospital to deliver the baby.
 They would have never consulted during the entire course of pregnancy.
 Some are even reluctant or negligent in taking medications on time.
 Some just self-medicate themselves with over-the-counter medicines, which are easily available in the pharmacy.
 This can turn out to be dangerous for both of you.
 So, going for timely checkups and scans will give a healthy bundle of joy in your hands.

 Stress is a big no during pregnancy.
 The more you stress, the more it will affect your baby indirectly.
-If something bothers you just calm down, meditate or just drink a glass of water and take a nap.
+If something bothers you, just calm down, meditate or just drink a glass of water and take a nap.
 That will definitely calm you down.
 Talking to your baby bump will also calm you down.
 You can also give a call to your friends or call them over to have a relaxing conversation.
 Do not dump feelings within you.
 Try opening up to someone you trust.
 This, too, will lighten your emotions.
 You can also listen to your favorite music or go for a small walk.
 If possible, try to adopt pets.
 They can give you only happiness.

 Watching Horror Movies

 If you usually watch horror movies without getting scared or the visual and sound effects of horror movies seldom frighten you, you can continue watching such movies during your pregnancy.
 But if you are watching it for the first time or you easily get stressed or scared of such movies, then please avoid watching scary movies.
 Not only scary movies but also avoid watching movies with negativity.
 This is because the thoughts you get and feelings you have after such movies will affect your baby within.